 Naval Surface Warfare Center Dahlgren Division

 The Naval Surface Warfare Center (NSWC) Dahlgren Division is a premier research and development center that serves as a specialty site for weapon system integration.
-It grew from a tiny proving ground for testing naval guns to be among the largest research and development centers in the United States.
+It is a tenant unit of Naval Support Facility Dahlgren.
 The center rapidly introduces new technology into complex warfighting systems and excel based on their longstanding competencies in Science and Technology, Research and Development, and Test and Evaluation.

 NSWCDD’s mission is to provide research, development, test and evaluation, analysis, systems engineering, integration and certification of complex naval warfare systems.
 Through the years, Dahlgren established itself as the major testing area for naval guns and ammunition.
 Today, it continues to provide the military with testing and certification by utilizing its Potomac River Test Range in Dahlgren, VA, and provides Fleet support at NSWC Dahlgren Division Dam Neck Activity, overlooking the Virginia Capes Fleet Operations Area, Virginia Beach, VA.

 NSWCDD conducts basic research in all systems-related areas and pursues scientific disciplines including physics, mathematics, laser and computer technology, software, mechanical, electrical and systems engineering, and biotechnology and chemistry.
 As a premier naval scientific and engineering institution, Dahlgren technology is critical to new design concepts for current ships and for systems integration and interoperability for the U.S. Navy.

 Dahlgren is located about 30 miles east of Fredericksburg, VA approximately an hour and a half south of Washington, D.C. and an hour and forty minutes north of Richmond, Virginia.
 The closest airport is Reagan National Airport in Washington, D.C.